greenwoodad/nmrsync/README.md

 Press enter at the prompt "Enter passphrase (empty for no passphrase):" to skip passphrase generation.

-2) Next, run this command for each remote workstation:
+2) Next, run this command (from the local machine) for each remote workstation:

 ```sh
 ssh-copy-id remote_username@remote_ip_address